Protection for you

 Yes.
 The FSCS operates different levels of compensation.
 The scope and amount of cover available depends on the type of policy involved and the funds selected.
 The normal limits in terms of products are as follows.

-Please ensure that you also read 'Important information about funds and FSCS protection' as the limits below will not apply in all cases.
+Please ensure that you also read ‘Important information about our life and pensions funds’ as the limits on the next page will not apply in all cases.

 Long-term insurance (e.g. workplace pensions, personal pensions, annuities, endowments and investment bonds)